Comfy-Org/comfy-cli/README.md

   * **(WIP)** `comfy install --snapshot=<comfy-lock.yaml path>`: Install ComfyUI and whole environments from snapshot.
     * **(WIP)** Currently, only the installation of ComfyUI and custom nodes is being applied.

+### Backup Snapshot [WIP]

+To backup ComfyUI Environment:

+`comfy backup --output=<.yaml path>`

+This command is used to perform a full backup of the currently installed ComfyUI Environment.
+**(WIP)** Currently, only the ComfyUI and Custom node information are backed up.

 ### Specifying execution path

 * You can specify the path of ComfyUI where the command will be applied through path indicators as follows: